highlight/highlight/blog-content/what-is-opentelemetry.md

 There are several things that we won't be addressing in this post for the sake of brevity.

 - Scaling the collector - We haven't explained what the collector even is, yet.
 Butthe scope of this post won't cover how you might want to prepare your collector for production-level traffic and usage.
 - Client Setup - Client-side telemetry is still very experimental and most OTEL-compatible services implement their own custom way of handling this.
-If you are interested in participating in the discovery process please checkout [this link](LINK_NEEDED).
 - User Sessions - OpenTelemetry has the idea of spans and traces, but those are often just a part of a user's session on your site.
 Highlight does a great job of grouping your traces under one session so that you can understand a user's flow through your whole site rather than just a page or request at a time.
 - Logging - The Node SDK lists logs as still being in development, so we will not be digging into them in this article.